Ditch your fabric softener and learn how to wash towels with vinegar instead for a fresh and fluffy feel, laundry pros say

 How to keep towels soft

-Keeping towels soft is not rocket science.
-In fact, it often involves us doing a lot less, rather than piling on products helping you to save time, energy, money, and your towels:
+Keeping towels soft involves doing a lot less, rather than piling on more products, which will save you time, energy, money, and your towels:

 - Cut back on detergent: One of the most important laundry lessons I learned from my grandmother was less detergent does more.
-That is not to say that you should ever wash clothes without detergent it is essential for regular washes to help kill bacteria and fight grease, but too much coats delicate fibers leaving items like towels scratchy and less absorbent.
-Oh, and never use fabric softener.
-Despite the name, it is one of the leading causes of scratchy towels.
+That is not to say that you should ever wash clothes without detergent, as it is essential for regular washes to help kill bacteria and fight grease, but too much coats delicate fibers leaving items like towels scratchy and less absorbent.

-- Invest in high quality: As someone who has used both cheap and expensive towels, I will be the first to say that there is absolutely a noticeable difference.
-Not only do cheap towels not last as long, but they will often be scratchier from the get-go, and they are harder to keep soft no matter how you wash them.
+- Invest in high quality: Not only do cheap towels not last as long as high-quality equivalents, but they will often be scratchier from the get-go, and are therefore harder to keep soft no matter how you wash them.
 The best bath towels, on the other hand, are easy to maintain and feel nicer for longer, so you won't end up rushing back to the store any time soon.

 FAQs